It’s hard to believe February’s almost over! That means spring is coming, and with it comes the need to get your closet in shape for the new season.

 The beginning of spring is a great time to comb through everything and finally store/get rid of the clothes that are just getting in your way.
-We've covered spring cleaning on CF before, but this quicker guide is designed to be six steps that you can complete in an afternoon.
+We’ve covered spring cleaning on CF before, as well as closet organization tips, but this quicker guide is designed to be six steps that you can complete in an afternoon.
 (Do it today if you have time!)

 Keep reading for a simple guide on how to execute your closet overhaul: